Honestjoewillie/aca-01-lessons/README.md

 ### Daily Logic

-How many flowers do I have if all of them are roses except two, all of them are tulips except two, and all of them are daisies except two?
+How many flowers do I have if all of them are red except two, all of them are purple except two, and all of them are blue except two?

 ### What's Due?